A SINGLE IMAGE AND SPONTANEITY

 Both Little Mary and the Playhouse Lounge lived and thrived in Pittsburg, California, where my husband Tony and I owned the Playhouse.
 It was an amazing place, and Little Mary was a regular.
 This was a place and time where any moment you could hear a coin funnel down and into the jukebox slot, the music would start and everyone would start dancing.
 The Playhouse Lounge was a place where everyone was welcome.

-To view some of the brilliant covers Geri Digiorno has created for Raleigh Review over the years, see our subscription page or visit our archive page to view issues for free.
+To view some of the brilliant covers Geri Digiorno has created for Raleigh Review over the years, see our subscription page or visit our archive page to view samples for free.